Highland Lakes Teen Court

 The purpose and intent of the Teen Court program is to involve young people in taking responsibility for their actions, provide service to the community, and to attempt to reduce repeat offenses with our teens through their education of the criminal justice system.
 It is a specially designed court that hears only certain Class C misdemeanor cases.
 It was established in the hopes that it will disrupt patterns of criminal behavior by promoting positive self-esteem, motivating self-improvement and helping individuals develop a healthy attitude toward authority.
 This program challenges both offenders and non-offenders to perform at their best ability to become integral members in the community and places a high priority on educating young people to the responsibilities of an individual, a family member and a citizen.

-The City of Marble Falls in cooperation with Marble Falls ISD, Faith Academy and the Marble Falls Police Department administers the Teen Court Program.
+The City of Marble Falls and the CIty of Granite Shoals in cooperation with Marble Falls ISD, Faith Academy, the Marble Falls Police Department and the Granite Shoals Police Departmen6t administers the Teen Court Program.
 All Teen Court sessions are open to the public.
 A parent or guardian MUST always accompany the defendant to Teen Court.

 Who is eligible for Teen Court?